hyosung11/Launch-School/Courses/journal.md

 11:26 Reviewing the PEDAC process.

 13:35 Good SPOT Study Session with Josh.
 Getting better at writing algorithms and turning the algorithms into good code.

+16:05 Developing my problem-solving and coding skills simultaneously and I'm having fun doing it.